Notice of Privacy Practices

 - We are required by law to maintain the privacy and security of your Private Information.

-- We will let you know promptly if a breach occurs that may have compromised the privacy or security of your Private Information.
+- We will let you know promptly if a breach occurs that compromises the privacy or security of your Private Information.

 - We must follow the duties and privacy practices described in this Notice, and give you a copy of it.